Multiplicative vertex algebras and quantum loop algebras

 \section{Abstract}

-We define a multiplicative version of vertex coalgebras and show that various equivariant K-theoretic constructions of Hall algebras (KHAs) also admit a compatible multiplicative vertex coalgebra structure.
-In particular, this is true of the preprojective KHA of Varagnolo--Vasserot, which is (conjecturally) isomorphic to certain quantum loop algebras.
+We define a multiplicative version of vertex coalgebras and show that various equivariant K-theoretic Hall algebras (KHAs) admit compatible multiplicative vertex coalgebra structures.
+In particular, this is true of Varagnolo--Vasserot's preprojective KHA, which is (conjecturally) isomorphic to positive halves of certain quantum loop algebras.

 \begin{spacing}{1.15}

 \end{spacing}